supervisely-ecosystem/dtl-v2/src/ui/dtl/actions/supervisely/README.md

-# New Project
+# Create New Project

-`New Project` layer stores results of data transformations to a new project in your workspace.
+`Create New Project` layer stores results of data transformations to a new project in your workspace.
 Remember that you should specify a name to your output project.

 ### Settings